matteodanelli/MMM-cryptocurrency/README.md

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/matteodanelli/MMM-cryptocurrency.git`.
+2. While inside the MMM-cryptocurrency folder, Execute `npm install` to install the dependencies.
-2. Add the module inside `config.js` placing it where you prefer ;)
+3. Add the module inside `config.js` placing it where you prefer ;)

 ## Config